Chelmer Police College: Description

 The c.
 1941 addition to the north of the old house is of two storeys.
 The upper floor consists of a lecture room to the front, a covered verandah space in the middle and two office rooms to the rear.
 The lower floor has two rooms to either side of the central covered space.
 A staircase connects both central verandahs and another stair connects the addition to the original building.

 Internally, the joinery and fittings in the c.
 1900 house are of good quality, consistent with the Federation era styling of the exterior, without being excessively lavish.
 Skirtings and architraves in particular are simple but generously proportioned.
 It is possible that some of the joinery and moldings currently painted were originally clear finished red cedar, or similar, which if re-instated would increase the visual richness of the interiors considerably.
 The walls and ceilings generally are lined with painted, tongue-and-groove, vertically jointed timber, with either elaborate ceiling roses or coffers, bay windows, or decorative fireplaces used to elevate the character of the formal rooms.
 More simply treated rooms such as bedrooms and service rooms have been largely removed or remodelled.
 The later additions are altogether more pragmatic and possibly more altered to suit changing needs than the original sections of the building.
 The internal linings in the two storeyed c.
 1941 addition and the c.
 1941 dormitory building are generally a combination of tongue-and-groove walling and battened, smooth sheeted ceilings with simple, largely traditional joinery and detailing.

 The lowest, former house with its generous, pitched roof relates well to its front yard and the Laurel Avenue street trees.
 It is set well back behind an established garden and enhanced by mature fig trees (Ficus benjamina) in the street, flanking the entrance path.
 The entrance path divides around a circular garden bed which may be an original garden design feature.
-Mature trees such as a Jacaranda mimosifolia, palms and mango (Mangifera indica) in the front yard, and the Camphor Laurel (Cinnamomum camphora) in the street to the south of the figs, contribute significantly to the aesthetics of the setting.
+Mature trees such as a Jacaranda mimosifolia, palms and mango (Mangifera indica) in the front yard, and the camphor laurel (Cinnamomum camphora) in the street to the south of the figs, contribute significantly to the aesthetics of the setting.
 The Federation era detailing and decoration of the old house, as seen from the front yard, is strong, well balanced and effective.
 The battened front gable and heavily shaped verandah posts with decorative sweeps and frieze in particular provide a strong visual appeal.
 The c.
-1941 addition to the north of the original building is discernably different from the earlier building but arguably sympathetic in roof line and joinery.
+1941 addition to the north of the original building is discernibly different from the earlier building but arguably sympathetic in roof line and joinery.
 The c.
 1941 dormitory building to the rear of the property and the other substantial changes to the house are contained at the rear of the original building, without detracting from the presentation to the street.